rodabt/vduckdb/README.md

 # vduckdb 0.5.0

 A V wrapper for duckdb.
 This library is now in beta and should be safe to use in most scenarios.

-_WARNING: At the moment it's working only for Linux_.
+Should work on Linux, Windows and MacOS

 ## Requirements